Cubbal25/slate/source/index.html.md

 > Make sure to replace `yourkey` with your API key.

-Edgar uses API keys to allow access to the API.
-You can register a new Edgar API key at our [developer portal](http://example.com/developers).
+The Halider Edgar API uses API keys to authenticate requests.
+Please reach out to zac@salt.io to request an API key.

-Edgar expects for the API key to be included in all API requests to the server in a header that looks like the following:
+Your API keys carry many privileges, so be sure to keep them secure!
+Do not share your secret API keys in publicly accessible areas such as GitHub, client-side code, and so forth.

+Authentication to the API is performed via an HTTP header called 'X-'.

+All API requests must be made over HTTPS.
+Calls made over plain HTTP will fail.
+API requests without authentication will also fail.

 `Authorization: yourkey`